zhangtreefish/Project-6-for-Front-End-Web-Developer-Nanodegree/README.md

 RSS Feeds are defined;
 Expected 0 not to be 0.

-This is the red phase.
-I then restored the contents, equivalent to the green phase.
+and see how Jasmine complains.

-After the first action I wrote a few suits of tests following the prompt given in feedreader.js.
-I added a few additional test per suggestions of the reviewer, as well as a test on error throwing.
-I tested the tests by modifying the app.js and checking for red messages.
+After that I implement a few suits of tests following the prompt given in feedreader.js.
+I add a few additional tests per suggestions of the first reviewer, as well as a test on error throwing.
+I test the tests by modifying the app.js and checking for red messages.

-Debugging: When I run the feedreader.js I got these js console message even though Jasmine did not complain:
+Debugging: When I run the feedreader.js I get these js console message even though Jasmine does not complain aloud:

 error1: "Spec 'New Feed Selection changes the displayed content upon loading of a new feed' has no expectations."
 error2: "Uncaught TypeError: this.expectationResultFactory is not a function"